 2. When did you join Heritage Montreal?

-After several years at Héritage Montréal, what continues to motivate me to rise to the many challenges is the passion and tenacity of all those around me.
+After several years at Héritage Montréal, what continues to motivate me to take on numerous challenges is the passion and tenacity of everyone around me.
 Their energy is contagious!
-Not only can we count on a team of committed employees, but Héritage Montréal is much more than just these eight enthusiasts.
-It's also the board members who are actively involved in the success of the organization, the volunteers and a multitude of partners who contribute in every way to make our programming possible.
-In fact, my favorite part of my job is working with the hundred or so volunteers who give their time and energy to support our projects.
+Not only can we count on a team of dedicated employees, but Héritage Montréal much more than these eight passionate individuals.
+It also includes board members who are actively involved in the organization's success, volunteers, and a multitude of partners who contribute in all kinds of ways to make our programming possible.
+In fact, what I like most about my job is being able to collaborate with our hundred or so volunteers who give their time and energy to support us in our projects.

 3. What activities have made the biggest impression on you?